biennui1998mu/Enterprise-eTutoring/README.md

 # Enterprise-eTutoring
-Create a file .env by .env.example
+Create a file .env by .env.example in backend folder

 In backend termial - run: npm run dev